 Regardless, I let my mind wander back to that night …

 I had entered our room to find my love waiting.

 "Alice, do you know what you are doing to me by wearing that outfit?"

-The woman I spoke to playfully twirled around in front of me with an impish smile on her face, "Oh, I know.
+In response, Alice playfully twirled around in front of me with an impish smile on her face.
+"Oh, I know.
 Why do you think I decided to wear this?" she winked.

-Alice continued to spin until she collided with me, "The outfit I wore the day we met."
-She mused and then placed her arms around my waist.
+She continued to spin until her body collided with mine.
+"The outfit I wore the day we met," she mused and then placed her arms around my waist.

 I did likewise and pulled her closer.
 I knew why she was wearing this.
 Having been with Alice and in love with her for so many years had provided me with the ability to see through her ploys.
 She was trying to distract me and force my mind out of the worry that had occupied it since she had told me of her vision.
 The image she had seen of both her and Edward dead.

 "I'm amazed it still fits.
 I would have thought after all this time you would have put on a few pounds."
 I playfully slapped her thigh and her bell like laughter filled the room.